kevinrei/kevinrei.github.io/resume/index.md

 **First and foremost, thank you very much for taking interest.**
 <br>
-With my programming background and leadership experiences, I am confident that I will be able to bring strong contributions to and commit quality work for your company.
+With my programming background and leadership experiences, I am confident that I will be able to bring strong contributions and commitment to produce quality results for your company.
 I am always willing to learn new technologies that I am unfamiliar with to adapt as swiftly as possible for practical use.

 ----------